resbaz/Intro_Nov_2017/README.md

 R for Reproducible Scientific Analysis
 ======================================

+**This repository is unmaintained.
+Please use [Software Carpentry's R-novice-gapminder](https://github.com/swcarpentry/r-novice-gapminder) instead.**

 Introduction to R for non-programmers using gapminder data.

 The goal of this lesson is to teach novice programmers to write modular code